jzonthemtn/jzonthemtn/conferences.md

 I do consulting around the intersections of cloud, big-data, and NLP.
 The best way to reach me is through [LinkedIn](https://www.linkedin.com/in/jeffzemerick/).

+## ApacheCon North America 2022
+October 3-6, 2022 - New Orleans, LA<br>
+Title: Apache OpenNLP 2.0: What's new and what's coming<br>
+Technologies: OpenNLP (natural language processing tools and techniques)<br>

+The first release of Apache OpenNLP was over 10 years ago.
+The NLP landscape has dramatically changed in the past few years with Python taking over as the dominant language for NLP applications.
+OpenNLP 2.0 introduces support for modern NLP architectures through ONNX models for entity recognition and document classification.
+We will show how Java applications, such as Apache Solr, can use these new capabilities in OpenNLP 2.0.
+This talk will highlight OpenNLP’s journey, what’s new in version 2.0, and plans for future versions.

+## OpenSearchCon 2022
+September 21, 2022 - Seattle, WA<br>
+Title: How Organizations can get the most out of their OpenSearch Contributions<br>
+Technologies: OpenSearch, Open Source Contributions and Management<br>

+With OpenSearch being available under the Apache license we are able to make use of it and its source code without cost.
+This provides organizations exciting possibilities to contribute and guide the project's future.
+But as an organization, how do you get the most benefit from your contributions?
+In this talk we'll describe a roadmap, common pitfalls, and key objectives organizations can follow to make sure their contributions to OpenSearch go beyond just committing code.
+This talk will be presented from personal experience from years active in various open source projects and from observations in the search industry.

 ## The Linux Foundation Open Source Summit 2022
 June 24-24, 2022 - Austin, TX<br>
 Title: [Searching for the Right Words: Bringing NLP to Apache solr through ONNX and OpenNLP](https://sched.co/11Nq2)<br>